shamsuddeen0/The-Explorer/03-Reconnaissance-OSINT/OSINT-Workflow.md

 **"How to find the needle in the haystack."**

-This is the exact process I follow when I am given a domain name (e.g., `tesla.com`) and told to find vulnerabilities.
+This is the exact process you should follow when you are given a domain name (e.g., `tesla.com`) and told to find vulnerabilities.

 ---